 Learning how to start a blog has been life-changing for me, and I felt that way when I was making an extra $2,000-$3,000 a month from my site.

 If you’re interested in starting a blog, I highly recommend a WordPress blog hosted through Bluehost.
-It’s $2.95 a month, and it’s great for new bloggers.
+It’s affordable at $2.95 a month, and it’s great for new bloggers.

 But if you’re feeling overwhelmed, check out Launch That Blog.
 This is a free service when you go with Bluehost.
 My team sets your site up for you, it comes with a free domain name, and you get a ton of bonus freebies.

-Transcriptionists listen to audio files and convert them into text documents, and you can work as a medical, legal, or general transcriptionist.
-General transcriptionist is a catch-all for work that doesn’t fall under the medical or legal category.
+Transcriptionists listen to audio files and convert them into text documents, and you can work online from home as a medical, legal, or general transcriptionist.
+A general transcriptionist is a catch-all for work that doesn’t fall under the medical or legal category.

 8. Write an ebook